 A typical autumn Sunday in Hamburg, cold and misty, awaited in the Puckaffer Weg 15.
 Duvenstedter SV, which have beaten relentlessly almost every team in the league, was hosting the Hamburg Hurricanes on the top clash of the week.
-The predestined candidate to get promoted into the Bezirklsliga, had played the Hurricanes before only in two occasions and in both got destroyed: 6:2 in the first round of the Cup back in July 2018 and a month later, 2:5 in the third match week.
-Despite those facts, Guillaume Hounsoume and his boys were confident that this time shall be different.
-The men in pink built a good momentum, being unbeaten in the last six matches (5W-1D).
+The predestined candidate to get promoted into Bezirklsliga, had played the Hurricanes before only in two occasions; destroying them in both: 6:2 in the first round of the Cup back in July 2018 and a month later, 2:5 in the third match week.
+Despite those facts, Guillaume Hounsoume and his boys were confident that this time was going to be different.
+The men in pink built a good momentum, being unbeaten in the previous six matches (5W-1D).

 The best offense versus best defense of the league were about to face each other.
-The ref calls both squads and aligns them before blowing his whistle.
-The match starts and the Hurricanes show no respect from the very beginning, pressing high with their three forwards, recovering the ball in midfield with Mark Boyce and Sholto West distributing accurately.
+The ref called both squads to get aligned before blowing his whistle.
+The match started and the Hurricanes showed no respect from the very beginning, pressing high with their three forwards, recovering the ball in midfield with Mark Boyce and Sholto West distributing accurately.
 Juan Arteche and Oscar Peña were switching constantly sides to confuse their defense, and fullbacks Jack Callaghan and Paidi Scully were joining alternately the attack.